2015 EFMD Case Writing Competition Supported by the Case Centre

 - Entrepreneurial issues, leadership, and the evolving role of women in business

-- New Category: Bringing Technology to Market: Sponsored by ESMT
+- Bringing Technology to Market: Sponsored by ESMT

 This category deals with the business environment in three major business areas, namely Europe, Asia, and the US.
 When compared to their competitors from Asia, the traditional strengths of many European and US-American companies lie in their advanced technologies and the advantages these provide when it comes to sound innovations.
 However, in some industries this leading edge has begun to recede.
 How should these companies deal with this?
 The answer is that they have to understand their competitors’ strategies – just as the competitors need to understand the strategies of the incumbents.